wenhao-gao/SynNet/INSTRUCTIONS.md

     This will create 24 new files (3 splits, 4 networks, X + y).
     All new files will be saved in `<input-dir>/Xy`.

-7. Train the networks
+8. Train the networks

-    Finally, we can train each of the four networks in `src/syn_net/models/` separately:
+    Finally, we can train each of the four networks in `src/synnet/models/` separately.
+For example:

     ```bash
-    python src/syn_net/models/act.py
+    python src/synnet/models/act.py
     ```

 After training a new model, you can then use the trained model to make predictions and construct synthetic trees for a list given set of molecules.